People's Co-op Bylaws

 Article III - Meetings of Owners

 Section 3.1 - Annual meeting.
-An annual meeting of owners shall be held during the months of July or August in each year to receive reports on operations and finances, to hold a candidates forum and to conduct such other business as may properly come before the meeting.
+An annual meeting of owners shall be held each year to receive reports on operations and finances and to conduct such other business as may properly come before the meeting.

 Section 3.2 – Special Meetings.
 Special meetings of owners may be called by the Board and shall be called by the Secretary as soon as practicable upon receipt of petitions signed by 10 percent or more of owners, such petitions stating any proper issue to be brought before the meeting.
 The procedures for processing owners’ petitions are stated in the Board’s Policy Register.
 Any business conducted at a special meeting other than that specified in the notice of the meeting shall be of an advisory nature only.